LavaGang/MelonLoader.Installer/README.md

 ### Automated:

-1. Make sure the Game is Closed and Not Running before attempting to Install.
+1. Make sure the Game is Closed and Not Running before attempting to Install MelonLoader.
-2. Make sure you have all the [Requirements](#requirements) Installed before attempting to Install.
+2. Make sure you have all the [Requirements](#requirements) installed before attempting to Install MelonLoader.
 3. Open the Tab named Automated.
 4. Click the SELECT Button.
 5. Select and Open the Game's Shortcut or the Game's EXE in the Game's Installation Folder.